Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_4_arithmetic.rst

 Tensor-Tensor arithmetic
 ****************************
-Tensor can performs arithmetic operation with another Tensor with the same shape.
+Arithmetic operations between two Tensors of the same shape are possible.
 For example:

 * In python: